Rudycon55555/CAIF-CLI/HOWtoUSEartifact.md

 ### 📦 Running the Artifact

-After training and export, you’ll have a Python (PY) file.
+After training and export, you’ll have a Python (PY) file to use!